 They had planned to help a friend open a restaurant in Charleston, South Carolina, but when his plans fell through, the couple had to improvise.
 Three weeks after landing in a city in which they had no roots, the couple opened a Japanese-leaning food truck called Short Grain.
 Since then, Shuai has been nominated for a James Beard Award, appeared on Zagat Charleston’s 30 Under 30 list and landed on Bon Appetit’s Best New Restaurants list.
 He has also been dubbed an Eater “Young Gun.”

 “We moved down here because we thought it was pretty, but so did everybody else,” Corrie jokes.
 “We’re all moving out of the big cities because we can’t afford it.
 Everyone’s testing out these new places.”

-The Wangs moved to improve their quality of life— and they know they’re not the only ones.
-Chefs from New York City, Los Angeles, Las Vegas and other major dining cities are realizing the possibilities that smaller markets offer.
-But the restaurant business remains tough, and operating outside a major metropolis presents its own set of challenges.
+The Wangs moved to improve their quality of life – and they know they’re not the only ones.
+Chefs from New York City, Los Angeles, Las Vegas and other major dining cities are realizing the possibilities that small markets offer.
+But the restaurant business remains tough – and operating outside a major metropolis presents its own set of challenges.

 What’s on the menu?

 Their restaurant has a core menu of about eight dishes, but Nanni has gradually worked in more adventurous offerings, such as tripe, tongue and octopus.
-Customers are on board when such ingredients are prepared perfectly and sold confidently by front of house staff, Nanni says.
-Sourcing, however, can be tricky.
+Customers are on board when such ingredients are prepared perfectly and sold confidently by front-of-house staff, Nanni says.
+Food sourcing, however, can be tricky.
 Narrowsburg is surrounded by farms that supplement what Nanni can grow in his home garden, but finding purveyors for specific ingredients took time.